longturn/freeciv21/docs/Coding/fcdb.rst

     fcdb.status.FALSE

-indicating an error, a positive, or a negative result.
-The following lua functions are provided by Freeciv21:
+indicating an error, a positive result, or a negative result.
+The following lua functions are provided by
+Freeciv21:

 * Return the client-specified username in function :code:`auth.get_username(conn)`.
 * Return the client IP address (string) in function :code:`auth.get_ipaddr(conn)`.